google/data-quality-monitor/README.md

 * Google Cloud Project with billing enabled
 * Account with Project Editor permissions
-* A table with data to check
+* A BigQuery table with data to check/monitor
-* A log dataset created
+* A BigQuery dataset to store the output log table

 ### Steps

-DQM is deployed via Terraform, which comes fully pre-installed on Google Cloud Shell.
+DQM uses Terraform, which comes fully pre-installed on Google Cloud Shell.

-Take the following steps to setup DQM:
+#### Deployment

 1. Open the Google Cloud Project where you want to deploy DQM.
 1. Navigate to the [Cloud Shell Editor](https://ide.cloud.google.com/).